fedotov-alexander/retroductive-analysis/README.md

 defining longevity and to predict the potential longevity of a particular survivalist we need to provide it with sufficient number of _explained_ (at least hypothetically) 'life stories' (longitudinal data) with unified descriptions of all the 'forks'.
 CS Peirce called this or very similar process 'abduction', but a more descriptive term would be 'retroduction'.

-_A side note:_ The hypothesis can be marked for the AI just like that - 'Hypothesis:' it will understand that you mean that this proposition can potentially be changed.
+_A side note:_ The hypothesis can be marked in the text of a query for the AI just like that - 'Hypothesis:' it will understand that you mean that this proposition is not an absolute fact and can potentially be changed.

 This 'tree of life' description of the game of survival clearly has a multi-scale property, - forks can be described by probability distributions for each